History

 • 2018

-Ben Souter, highly respected Auslan interpreter and an old friend of Karli's, passed away suddenly.
+Ben Souter, a highly respected Auslan-English interpreter and an old friend of Karli's, passed away suddenly.
 He and his best friend Kevin Pare were interested in making Deaf MH more accessible.
-Unfortunately, Ben is not here.
-So Deaf Mental Health Trust was set up in late 2018 with support by marketing person, Hailley Reynolds .
+Unfortunately, Ben’s passing thwarted this idea.
+So, the Deaf Mental Health Fund (DMHF) was set up in late 2018 with support from KHC marketing person, Hailley Reynolds and Karli.

 • 2019

-Karli applied for a facebook grant and was successful with the grant of about $5000 to train Deaf people to be leaders for DBV.
-Facebook filmed DBV, see below link
+Karli successfully applied for a Facebook grant of about $5000 to train Deaf people to be leaders for DBV to enhance mental health and wellbeing Facebook filmed DBV in October 2019, see below link

 https://www.facebook.com/watch/?v=2412680258827916